Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

 ## The process for fine-tuning LLMs locally

 1. Select a pre-trained model with fewer parameters, preferably a lightweight one that is easier to load and train.
+2. Model specifications including model name, tokeniser, and sequence classifier (for classification tasks), as in `model spec`.
+3.